Online Masters Degrees in Health Education & Communication

-Potential Career Opportunities for Health Education and Communication Online Masters Degree Holders
+What are Potential Career Opportunities for Health Education & Communication Masters Degree Holders?

 Health education graduates might also pursue more specialized career fields.
-For example, the BLS reported that dieticians and nutritionists claimed a 2012 median annual salary of $55,240, with jobs expected to grow by 21 percent through 2022.[iii]
+For example, the BLS reported that dieticians and nutritionists claimed a 2022 median annual salary of $66,450, with jobs expected to grow 7% by 2032.

 Is Earning an Online Master’s Degree in Health Education and Communication Right for You?